101 fantastic activities for the Christmas 2019 school holidays

 World of wonder

-What: Hyde Park's giant celebration of festive fun is back for a 12th year and perfect for getting you in the Christmas mood.
-Expect Victorian fairground rides, Santa Land and two circuses, as well as the biggest outdoor ice rink in the UK illuminated with more than 100,000 lights.
-There's also a walk through The Snowman Experience and The Magical Ice Kingdom – a special ice show complete with unicorns, wolves and even a Giant Redwood tree!
+What: Hyde Park's giant celebration of festive fun is back for a 13th year and perfect for getting you in the Christmas mood.
+Expect Victorian fairground rides, Santa Land and a mega circus, as well as the world’s tallest transportable observation wheel.
+You can also get up close to Paddington on Ice and enjoy a Christmas Carol theme at the Magical Ice Kingdom – a special ice show complete with Scrooge, ghosts and even a 6ft tall Big Ben.

 Where: Winter Wonderland, Hyde Park, London W2